 Heuristics can be used to resolve permanent redirects during aggregation and avoid aggregation over hosting domains such as blogspot.com.

-For example, the system can look at domain registration to determine who is associated with certain documents and certain domains, and can receive feedback from human evaluators on documents have permanent redirects and what domains are hosting domains.
+For example, the system can look at domain registration to determine who is associated with certain documents and certain domains and can receive feedback from human evaluators on documents that have permanent redirects and what domains are hosting domains.